dequelabs/axe-core/doc/rule-proposal.md

 `###` keyboard/focusable-no-name (none)

-1. If the element is not focusable, return false
+1. If the element is not in the focus order, return false
 2. If the element has an accessible name, return false
 3. Otherwise return true